 A subsequent event in the series introduced the Internet and Jurisdiction Policy Network, which now offers a Professional Year position for Hertie students.
 Based in Paris and operating in English, it is an opportunity for students to spend a year learning multi-stakeholder policy making skills and deepening their knowledge of digital policy.

 Are you part of the Hertie Community?
 Join us at the remaining events in this series, or get in touch for other ways to collaborate!
 Contribute to our blog, take a course with our professors, and attend our colloquium events!
 Have a collaboration proposal?
-Reach out to our center manager or the relevant professor.
+Reach out to our Centre Manager or the relevant professor.